5 Trade Show Booth Accents That Will Make You Stand Out

 Although few exhibitors know it, lighting can make or break your trade show booth.
 When used effectively, accent lights (such as LED blast lights and accent flood lights) can draw attention to specific parts of your booth, encouraging attendees to drop in and take action.

 By using lighting effectively, you can make certain parts of your exhibit feel warmer, cooler or more eye-catching.
 Placed at the right angle, lighting can make your products look larger and more impressive, or give an overly bulky item a more sleek, compact look.

 To put it simply, lighting matters.
 Inexpensive and highly effective, smart use of lighting can give your trade show exhibit an extra edge that brings in prospects and generates extra foot traffic.

 Finally, custom flooring can make all the difference when it comes to standing out and attracting attention at a trade show.

 Compared to the bare concrete or carpeting used in most exhibition halls, a portable softwood floor can give your exhibit a premium look, as well as a welcoming feel that encourages visitors to step inside and look around.

 Premium flooring can also project a feeling of comfort — something that’s often in short supply after spending hours walking around an exhibition.
-Pair custom flooring with the right furniture, counters and refreshments and your exhibit can stand out as an oasis of calm and comfort.
+Pair the flooring with custom trade show displays, counters and refreshments and your exhibit can stand out as an oasis of calm and comfort.